ylyy93/my_blog/_posts/phil/2020-03-18-mixed-model.md

 It is not “balanced” in the sense of the RCB, in which block effects can that each combination of trt and block occurs the same number of times.

 In the fixed block analysis, to test trt effects use Type III SS $\noteq$ Type I SS.

+###### Example: The Pillow Data
+Eight experimental pillows and a standard control pillow (A, B, C, D, E, F, G, H, I) are tested by potential customers (t=9).
+Because it was believed that more accurate results would be obtained if individuals were asked to test only three pillows at a time, pillows were tested in groups of three (k=3).
+Each individual tested all twelve (b=12) groups of pillows.
+The assignment of pillows to groups was a BIBD.
+The response is total firmness score for all testers.
+The design was constructed as follows: